How to Get to Providencia from San Andres: Colombia

 You'll be in a tiny aeroplane that carries 19-20 passengers, so it's probably going to be the fastest boarding you've also done!

-Depending on the airline, there'll be a luggage limit of 10 kg.
+Depending on the airline, luggage limits can vary.

 The views over the lagoons are stunning!!
-Is been one of my favourite plane journey's I've ever taken!
+It’s been one of my favourite plane journeys I've ever taken!

 Here's how you can (and can't) book your flight online.